lizaodawn/IMMARKUS-wiki-clone/05-Working-with-Metadata.md

 # Recording Metadata

-After defining your metadata schemas, you can enter metadata for folders and images in the image gallery.
+After defining your metadata schemas, you can enter metadata for folders and images in the Image Gallery.
 You can also enter image metadata in the annotation mode (but not folder metadata).

 ## Recording Folder Metadata in the Image Gallery

-1. Click **Images** on the left sidebar to move to image gallery.
+1. Click **Images** on the left sidebar to move to the Image Gallery.
 Click the three dots at the bottom right of the folder and select **Information**.

 1. Select a schema for your metadata on the right panel and enter the metadata for the selected folder.
 After you are done, be sure to click **Save Metadata**.